serenity-is/Serenity/packages/corelib/README.md

 {
   "dependencies": {
     // ...
-    "@serenity-is/corelib": "latest"
+    "@serenity-is/corelib": "./node_modules/.dotnet/serenity.corelib"
   }
 }
 ```

+If you have "./node_modules/.dotnet/serenity.corelib" in the version value, it means you are using this library directly via the Serenity.Corelib NuGet package reference in your project file instead of NPM.
+This is recommended to avoid version inconsistencies.

-The version number for this package should be equal or as close as possible to Serenity NuGet package versions in your project file.
+If you have a version number for this package in package.json, it should be equal or as close as possible to Serenity NuGet package versions in your project file.